-The map uses 9 arc-sec terrain data globally.
+The IFD uses either 3 or 9 arc-second terrain data for the map.
 There are however, some locations where the terrain database fills in missing terrain cell data and the map terrain will visually appear to be a lower resolution background in those locales.